Iris Investigate User Guide¶

 - Revisiting a search node more than 30 days since it was created

-The following activities do not consume your quota (duplicate queries):
+The following activities don't consume your quota (duplicate queries):

 - Queries with identical parameters (filters, sorting, pagination) made within 30 days of a previous query that counted toward quota